shaolinpat/hl7_fhir_tool/README.md

 ## Status

-This repository is a prototype intended to demonstrate:
+This project is a prototype and educational tool.
+Its purpose is to:

-- Familiarity with healthcare data standards (HL7 v2, FHIR)
+ - Demonstrate familiarity with healthcare data standards (HL7 v2, FHIR)

-- Strong test coverage practices
+ - Showcase strong test coverage and continuous integration practices

-- Professional software engineering (CI/CD, packaging, typing)
+ - Illustrate professional software engineering techniques (packaging, typing, CLI design)

-It is not intended for clinical or production use.
+Not designed or validated for clinical or production deployment.

 ---